varuns18/Home_Recipe_App/README.md

 ## Features

-- **Recipe Management**: Add, edit, and organize your favorite recipes.
 - **Search Functionality**: Easily search for recipes using keywords.
 - **User-Friendly Interface**: A simple and clean UI for a seamless experience.
 - **Kotlin-Powered**: Developed with Kotlin, ensuring a modern and efficient codebase.